Best of 2025: Arnie’s Picks

 Avatar: Fire and Ash is in theatres now.

-Predator: Badlands Breaths New Life Into the Franchise
+Predator: Badlands Breathes New Life Into the Franchise

 Rating: 3.5 out of 5.